What Affects Metabolism?

 However, most of these formulas can be misleading because of the huge variabilities affecting metabolism.
 However, the Harris-Benedict (HB) formula provides the highest level of accuracy.

-But still, the Harris-Benedict (HB) formula may give inaccurate results in the presence of weight history and ethnicity (race and genes) variations.
+Still, the Harris-Benedict (HB) formula may give inaccurate results in the presence of weight history and ethnicity (race and genes) variations.
 So, this proves that weight history and ethnicity are important factors that contribute to the metabolic rate.

 Harris-Benedict Calculator (Total Daily Energy Expenditure)

-A study made on pigs to test the effect of different meal timing on metabolism.
-They divided pigs into 2 groups.
+A study was made on pigs to test the effect of different meal timing on metabolism.
+They divided the pigs into 2 groups.
 The first group ate in the morning only, while the other group ate only at night.
 The pigs’ digestion remained the same, but the group fed at night showed an increase in fat deposition.

-The Bottom Line:
+The Bottom Line

 Finally, from the above-mentioned factors, we can conclude that metabolism is a deeply complex process.